Higgs Production in Neutralino Decays in the MSSM - The LHC and a Future e+e- Collider: Acknowledgements

 \section{Acknowledgements}

-We thank A.~Djouadi for extensive discussion and also A.~Canepa for suggestions.
-M.B. wishes to thank the Galileo Galilei Institute for Theoretical Physics for the hospitality and INFN for partial support during the completion of this work.
+We thank A.~Djouadi for extensive discussion and A.~Canepa and Z.~Gecse for useful suggestions.
+M.B. wishes to thank the Galileo Galilei Institute for Theoretical Physics for the hospitality and INFN for partial support during the development of this study.